vashshawn/Pingvin-master/doc/getting-started.md

 Detailed logging is recorded in `debug.log`, located in the [data directory](#data-directory).
 *Use `-help` to see all available options for each executable.*

 Your node is now running and starts with a *synchronization process* that downloads the entire blockchain from other nodes.
-This operation will take many hours to complete, but you are now part of the Dogecoin network!
+This operation will take many hours to complete, but you are now part of the Pingvincoin network!

 > **Note:** The rest of this guide assumes the use of an headless node.
 The RPC server is not exposed with `pingvincoin-qt` until you activate the `-server` option as a startup argument, but inside the GUI application, you can use all the commands explored below (without `pingvincoin-cli`) by going to `Help -> Debug window` and inside the popup window selecting the tab `Console`.

 ## Introduction to the JSON-RPC API

-Dogecoin Core exposes a JSON-RPC interface that allows you to request information about the network, blockchain and individual transactions, send transactions to the networks and manage your wallet.
+Pingvincoin Core exposes a JSON-RPC interface that allows you to request information about the network, blockchain and individual transactions, send transactions to the networks and manage your wallet.

-The Dogecoin Core installation provides the `pingvincoin-cli` tool to interact with the JSON-RPC from the command line, and the interface is exposed over HTTP on port `22555`, so that other tools and libraries can interact with it.
+The Pingvincoin Core installation provides the `pingvincoin-cli` tool to interact with the JSON-RPC from the command line, and the interface is exposed over HTTP on port `22555`, so that other tools and libraries can interact with it.

 To have an overview of the available commands, use the `help` command: